 What Really Happened to Amanda Bynes?
 This Is How Hollywood Ruined Her Life

 Former child star Amanda Bynes recently had fans very worried about her.
-After reports that the troubled actress was healthy and thriving, the 33-year-old posted a photo of herself sporting a crooked heart tattoo in the middle of her face.
+After reports that the troubled actor was healthy and thriving, the 35-year-old posted a photo of herself sporting a crooked heart tattoo in the middle of her face.
 Though they weren’t totally sure it was real, the unlikely ink made people wonder if Bynes was all right.

 They had every reason for concern.
 Over the years, Bynes has faced legal trouble plus spent time recovering in a mental health facility.
 Fans are always looking out to make sure Bynes isn’t falling into old patterns.